For These Women, The Equal Rights Amendment Has Been A Decades-Long Battle

 Schlafly Cori said she believes there are biological differences between men and women that sometimes require differences in the law.

-Elise Bouc of Stop ERA Illinois warns of an end to separate prison facilities for female inmates, or that women could be forced into a military draft.
+Elise Bouc of Stop ERA Illinois warns of an end to separate prison facilities for female inmates or that women could be forced into a military draft.

 Bouc has opposed the Equal Rights Amendment since she was a teenager in the 1970s.
 She believes many women who support it don't understand it.